Streaming media: Applications and marketing

-Useful – and typical – applications of streaming are, for example, long video lectures performed online.
+Useful and typical applications of streaming are, for example, long video lectures performed online.
 An advantage of this presentation is that these lectures can be very long, although they can always be interrupted or repeated at arbitrary places.
-There are also new marketing concepts.
-For example, the Berlin Philharmonic Orchestra sells Internet live streams of whole concerts, instead of several CDs or similar fixed media, by their Digital Concert Hall using YouTube for trailers.
-These online concerts are also spread over a lot of different places – cinemas – at various places on the globe.
+Streaming enables new content marketing concepts.
+For example, the Berlin Philharmonic Orchestra sells Internet live streams of whole concerts instead of several CDs or similar fixed media in their Digital Concert Hall using YouTube for trailers.
+These online concerts are also spread over a lot of different places, including cinemas at various places on the globe.
 A similar concept is used by the Metropolitan Opera in New York.
-There also is a livestream from the International Space Station.
+There is also a livestream from the International Space Station.
 In video entertainment, video streaming platforms like Netflix, Hulu, and Disney+ are mainstream elements of the media industry.

 Marketers have found many opportunities offered by streaming media and the platforms that offer them, especially in light of the significant increase in the use of streaming media during COVID lockdowns from 2020 onwards.
-While revenue and placement traditional advertising continues to decrease, digital marketing increased in 15% in 2021, with digital media and search representing 65% of the expenditures.
+While revenue and placement of traditional advertising continued to decrease, digital marketing increased by 15% in 2021, with digital media and search representing 65% of the expenditures.

-A case study commissioned by the WIPO indicates that streaming services attract advertising budgets with the opportunities provided with interactivity and the use of data from users, resulting in personalization on a mass scale with content marketing.
-Targeted marketing is expanding with the use of artificial intelligence, in particular programmatic advertisement, a tool that helps advertisers decide their campaign parameters, and whether they are interested in buying advertising space online or not.
+A case study commissioned by the WIPO indicates that streaming services attract advertising budgets with the opportunities provided by interactivity and the use of data from users, resulting in personalization on a mass scale with content marketing.
+Targeted marketing is expanding with the use of artificial intelligence, in particular programmatic advertisement, a tool that helps advertisers decide their campaign parameters and whether they are interested in buying advertising space online or not.
 One example of advertising space acquisition is Real-Time Bidding (RTB).

 Challenges

 Copyright issues

-The availability of large bandwidth internet enabled the audiovisual streaming services to attract large number of users around the world.
-For OTT platforms, original content represents a critical variable in order to capture more subscribers.
-This generated a number of effects related to the copyright over the audiovisual content and its international exploitation through streaming such as contractual practices, international exploitation of rights, widespread use of standards and metadata in digital files.
-The WIPO has indicated the several basic copyright issues arising for those pursuing to work in the film and music industry in the era of streaming.
+For over-the-top media service (OTT) platforms, the original content captures additional subscribers.
+This presents copyright issues and the potential for international exploitation through streaming, widespread use of standards, and metadata in digital files.
+The WIPO has indicated several basic copyright issues arising for those pursuing work in the film and music industries in the era of streaming.

 Streaming copyrighted content can involve making infringing copies of the works in question.
 The recording and distribution of streamed content is also an issue for many companies that rely on revenue based on views or attendance.